Last places

 Sixth day

-Between street art, beer, and Old Copenhagen
+Between street art, beer, and old Copenhagen

 After a free morning, we meet up in the early afternoon.
-We bike toward the Meatpacking District, a former industrial area transformed into one of Copenhagen’s coolest neighborhoods, featuring trendy bars, street art, and craft breweries.
-We ride along Istegade, the iconic street of OldCopenhagen.
-Continuing on, we arrive at the historic Royal Shooting Range, now part of the urban fabric of Vesterbro, nestled among historic buildings and cultural spaces.
-We pass through Skydebanegade, an ambitious and theatrical residential project.
-Finally, we’ll learn the brewing techniques behind Carlsberg and Tuborg: we’ll understand the cultural difference between those who drink one and those who drink the other... if in doubt, we can taste both!
-Don’t ask for Ceres, though: it’s Danish, but few people here know it.
-Last dinner together: we’ll wrap up our vacation with a group dinner and a toast.
+We cycle to the Meatpacking District, a former industrial area that has been transformed into one of the coolest neighborhoods in Copenhagen, with trendy bars, street art, and craft breweries.
+We cycle along Istegade, the symbolic street of old Copenhagen.
+Continuing on, we arrive at the historic Royal Shooting Range, now part of the urban fabric of Vesterbro, among period buildings and cultural spaces.
+We pass through Skydebanegade, an ambitious and theatrical housing project.
+Finally, we can learn about the brewing Carlsberg and Tuborg beerbrewing techniques: we will understand the cultural difference between those who drink one and those who drink the other... if in doubt, we can taste both!
+However, it is forbidden to ask for Ceres: it is Danish, but few people here know it.
+Last dinner together: we conclude our vacation with a dinner in company and a toast.
 Skål!

 Route information: approximately 12 km